Coconut Lemon Ice Cream

 How to make no-churn ice cream

-If you don't have an ice cream maker, try the no-churn method.
-Pour the cold coconut cream mixture into a shallow baking dish and put it into your freezer.
-After half an hour, mix the cream around.
-Continue to freeze it then mix it every half an hour until it is frozen.
-(Use a fork to scrape the ice cream once it really starts to freeze).
-When the ice cream is frozen, scoop it and enjoy it right away or put a cover on it for storing in the freezer.
+If you don’t have an ice cream maker, try the no-churn method.
+Pour the cold coconut cream mixture into a shallow baking dish and place it in the freezer.
+After half an hour, stir the cream.
+Continue freezing, then mix it every half hour until it is fully frozen.
+(Use a fork to scrape the ice cream once it really starts to freeze.)
+When the ice cream is frozen, scoop it and enjoy it right away, or cover it and store it in the freezer.
+You can read more about how to make no-churn ice cream here.

 Ingredients